-Michael DeJesus leads Student Success and Access at SREB.
-He joined SREB’s Postsecondary Education team in 2022, bringing more than a combined 20 years of experience in the higher education and state government.
-He was previously a program officer at the New York State Education Department where managed the Arthur O. Eve Higher Education Opportunity Program (HEOP) state-wide.
-He has also held several roles in higher education before serving as director of intercultural leadership and diversity at a private liberal arts college.
+Michael DeJesus leads student success and access at SREB.
+He joined SREB’s postsecondary education team in 2022, bringing more than 20 years of experience in higher education and state government.
+He was previously a program officer at the New York State Education Department where managed the Arthur O. Eve Higher Education Opportunity Program statewide.
+He has also held several roles in higher education, serving as director of intercultural leadership and diversity at a private liberal arts college.

 Creed joined the policy analysis team at SREB in 2021.
 His work focuses on early grades education and dyslexia.
 Creed has a Master of Public Administration from Georgia State University and a bachelor’s degree in political science from Mercer University.
 He has worked as a legislative aide in the Georgia House of Representatives, at the Department of Agriculture Rural Development and for the development team at The Carter Center.

 Leslie Eaves leads the project-based learning program at SREB, where she designs professional learning experiences for teachers to implement PBL.
 She joined SREB in 2016, bringing more than 16 years of experience in the public education sector.
 She holds both a technology education and 9-12 math license.
 Prior to SREB, Leslie taught high school engineering courses in North Carolina.
 She joined North Carolina New Schools in 2011 as a math content coach and a general instructional coach, where she implemented school-centered learning strategies and STEM practices.